 A political organization is a party, committee, association, fund (including a separate segregated fund described in section 527(f)(3) set up by a section 501(c) organization), or other organization, organized and operated primarily for the purpose of accepting contributions or making expenditures, or both, to influence the selection, nomination, election, or appointment of any individual to any public office or office in a political organization, or the election of Presidential or Vice Presidential electors.
-Political organizations include a:
+Political organizations include the following.

-1. Principal campaign committee, if it is the political committee designated by a candidate for U.S. Congress as his or her principal campaign committee for purposes of section 302(e) of the Federal Election Campaign Act of 1971 and section 527(h).
+1. Principal campaign committee, if it is the political committee designated by a candidate for U.S. Congress as his or her principal campaign committee for purposes of section 302(e)(1) of the Federal Election Campaign Act of 1971 (52 U.S.C. section 30102(e)(1)) and section 527(h) of the Internal Revenue Code (26 U.S.C. section 527(h)).

 If a candidate for U.S. Congress elects to make a designation under section 527(h), he or she must designate the principal campaign committee by attaching a copy of the Statement of Candidacy to Form 1120-POL.
-This can be either the Federal Election Commission's

-Form 2 or an equivalent statement filed with the Federal Election Commission.
+This can be either the Federal Election Commission's Form 2, Statement of Candidacy, or an equivalent statement filed with the Federal Election Commission.
 The designation may also be made by attaching a signed statement with all of the following information.

-- The candidate's name and address, - The candidate's identifying number, - The candidate's party affiliation and office sought, - The district and state in which the office is sought, and - The name and address of the principal campaign committee.
+- The candidate's name and address. - The candidate's identifying number. - The candidate's party affiliation and office sought. - The district and state in which the office is sought. - The name and address of the principal campaign committee.

-Note.
-If the candidate for U.S. Congress has a designation in effect from an earlier year, attach a copy of the earlier year's designation to this year's Form 1120-POL and check the appropriate box on the form.
+Note: If the candidate for U.S. Congress has a designation in effect from an earlier year, attach a copy of the earlier year's designation to this year's Form 1120-POL and check the appropriate box on the form.
 See Regulations section 1.527-9.
 If a candidate for U.S. Congress has only one political campaign committee, no designation is required.
 However, be sure to check the appropriate box on Form 1120-POL.